The Himalayas: The Majestic Crown of the Earth

 - Himalayan mountaineering in Nepal: Nepal has 8 of the world’s 14 highest mountains and is therefore a heaven for mountaineers.
 Mountaineers are in Nepal to conquer giants like Everest, Annapurna, Manaslu, and Makalu.
 Weeks of acclimatization at lower altitudes and technical skill are needed.
 For example, to ascend Everest, one must be trained in different camps before the actual climb.

 - Skiing and Snowboarding: New, Nepali origin.
-Langtang, Manang, and Annapurna districts offer skiers skiings, primarily winter skiing.
+Langtang, Manang, and Annapurna districts offer skier’s skiing, primarily winter skiing.
 Powder snow backcountry skiing at high altitude is simply heavenly.
-Professional heli-skiing, too, are being organized in the Kalinchowk and Mustangs, already popular winter sports holiday spots.
-Even professional heli-skiings are being organized in the Everest areas.
-New to Nepali skiers though, it draws the winter sports tourists.
+Professional heli-skiing, too, is being organized in the Kalinchowk and Mustangs, already popular winter sports holiday spots.
+Even professional heli-skiing is being organized in the Everest area.
+New to Nepali skiers, though, it draws the winter sports tourists.

-- Hard paragliding in the Himalayas: Paragliding provides a bird’s eye view of the Himalayas.
-Pokhara is the best spot with takeoff from Sarangkot Hill (1,600m) and flight over Phewa Lake with the Annapurna range in the backdrop.
-Bandipur and Godavari are equally good as second option.
+- Hard paragliding in the Himalayas: Paragliding provides a bird’s-eye view of the Himalayas.
+Pokhara is the best spot to take off from Sarangkot Hill (1,600m) and fly over Phewa Lake with the Annapurna range in the backdrop.
+Bandipur and Godavari are equally good as a second option.
 Tandem flights by experienced pilots are the norm for most of the travelers.
-Flight would be 20-40 minutes depending on the weather.
-Nepal paragliding industry is growing at very rapid pace.
+Flight would be 20-40 minutes, depending on the weather.
+Nepal’s paragliding industry is growing at a very rapid pace.

 Spiritual & Religious Significance of the Himalayas

 - Tengboche Monastery: Tengboche Monastery (3,867m) is the largest Buddhist monastery in the Khumbu valley and offers a wonderful view of Everest and Ama Dablam.
-It’s a sacred place for Sherpas and where the mask dance ceremony annually known as Mani Rimdu festival is performed.
-The trekkers on trekking usually overnight camp in its peaceful surroundings and observe Buddhist rituals.
+It’s a sacred place for Sherpas, and where the mask dance ceremony, annually known as the Mani Rimdu festival, is performed.
+The trekkers on trek usually camp overnight in its peaceful surroundings and observe Buddhist rituals.
 It’s built to promote more Sherpa Buddhist culture.

-Himalayas are astronomically humongous significance to Hindu and Buddhist culture.
-Himalayas are the dwelling of Lord Shiva and spiritual home of Mount Kailash in Hindu mythology.
-Nearly all Hindu mythology provides a description to seers who would visit there to meditate.
-The site is associated with Buddha and Guru Rinpoche teaching under Buddhist times.
-The mani walls, the prayer flags, and the monasteries are the evidence of religious significance of the mountain.
+The Himalayas are astronomically humongous in significance to Hindu and Buddhist culture.
+The Himalayas are the dwelling of Lord Shiva and the spiritual home of Mount Kailash in Hindu mythology.
+Nearly all Hindu mythology describes seers who would visit there to meditate.
+The site is associated with Buddha and Guru Rinpoche’s teachings during Buddhist times.
+The mani walls, the prayer flags, and the monasteries are evidence of the religious significance of the mountain.
 Spiritualists from around the globe come to gain spiritual knowledge.

 Himalayan Challenges and Conservation Measures